deliveroo/deliveroo.engineering/_posts/2019-01-10-improving-stream-data-quality-with-protobuf-schema-validation.md

 Thrift and Protobuf have very similar semantics, with IDLs that support the broad types and data structures utilised in mainstream programming languages.
 When conducting our evaluation, we initially chose Thrift due to familiarity, but in the end discounted this due to lack of momentum in the open source project.
+Thrift also left a lot to be desired in terms of quality, clarity and breadth of documentation in comparison to the other two formats.
 Avro was an intriguing option, particularly because of [Confluent’s support for this on Kafka](https://www.confluent.io/blog/avro-kafka-data/).
 Avro semantics are quite different to that of Protobuf, as it is typically used with a schema definition provided in a header to a file.
 Confluent’s schema registry removes this requirement by keeping the schema definition in an API and tagging each message with a lookup to find that schema.
 One of the other appealing aspects of Avro is that it manages schema evolution and backwards and forwards compatibility for you, by